JesusG2022/Project-1-cst-438-react-native/README.md

 How was the challenge addressed?
 - This was addressed by speaking with the TAs and running through examples and the processes one by one.
-I wrote notes and documentation to refer back to in order to remember and remind myself how things worked, and tried to teach it back to myself.
+I wrote notes and documentation to refer back to to remember and remind myself how things worked, and tried to teach it back to myself.
 - As for React Native, this was tackled by referring to a lot of documentation and YouTube tutorials, while trying to apply what was being shown to the project.